the-write-one/gurobi-groovy/bin/bin.md

 # Integrating Gurobi API with Groovy Environment

-Here we will illustrate how a Groovy environment can be configured alongside Gurobi installation.
+Here we illustrate how a Groovy environment is configured alongside a Gurobi installation.
-We will be using Windows as an operating system.
-Similar aproach can be followed under Mac OS X and Linux, since Groovy is a multi-platform tool based on Java.
+We are using Windows as an operating system.
+A similar aproach can be followed under Mac OS X and Linux, since Groovy is a multi-platform tool based on Java.
 One familiar Gurobi example will show several useful features of Groovy as Gurobi programming interface.